 Last year’s Camp Chef Summit 2-Burner Camp Stove ($150) model had impressive heat output, but we had issues with the striker (and the price tag).
 This year, we found the auto-igniter to be more consistent.

-Pros: The Everest produces strong flames and works well in windy conditions.
+The Everest produces strong flames and works well in windy conditions.
 Its burner design evenly spreads out heat, and the windscreen tabs stay secure with exterior locks, which is a nice touch.
 If you want a stove that will roar to life for deeper dishes and heavy-duty cook use, this is the one.

-Cons: It’s a bit heavier and bulkier than we’d like.
+It’s a bit heavier (12 pounds) and bulkier than we’d like.

-The simplest option on the list is also one of our favorites and has been a go-to choice on our staff for a while now.
-The Coleman Classic Propane Stove might not have all the fancy features as the others on the list, but it’s hands down the most bang for your buck out of all camp stoves on the market.
+The simplest option on the list is also one of our favorites and has been a go-to choice on our staff for years.
+The Coleman Classic Propane Stove might not have all the fancy features of the others on the list, but it’s hands down the most bang for your buck out of all camp stoves on the market.

 For as low as $43, you get two 10,000-BTU burners in a classic, trusted design.
 We cooked up plenty of meals on the Coleman Classic and appreciate how simple it is.
 It blocks wind well enough and has really nice simmer control.
 The Coleman Classic weighs 12 pounds.

-Pros: It’s budget friendly but still durable enough for the outdoors.
+It’s budget-friendly but still durable enough for the outdoors.

 One-burner stoves serve a lot of cool purposes.
 They’re great for those short on space, for solo campers, and for building out vans or off-road vehicles.
 (And as the name implies, they also work for home cooking.)

-Snow Peak’s newest Home & Camp burner has all the compactness and intricacy of origami, with all the durability of a two-burner camp stove.
-The burner completely folds into itself (about the size of a 48-ounce Nalgene).
+Snow Peak’s newest Home & Camp burner ($110) has all the compactness and intricacy of origami, with the durability of a two-burner camp stove.
+The burner completely folds into itself (about the size of a 32-ounce Nalgene).
 Simply open the top, slide out the legs, and engage the locking pin to swivel the burner out onto any surface.
 Then slide in a butane gas canister.

-Pros: The legs and burner are low to the ground, reducing wind interference.
-If you choose a one-burner, you want to make sure it has good simmer control for when you need it.
+The legs and burner are low to the ground, reducing wind interference.
+If you choose a one-burner, make sure it has good simmer control for when you need it.
 And the dial on the Home & Camp provides that.

-Cons: It’s on the pricier side at $110 for only one burner, but its compact design, versatility, and overall good performance are why this stove made the cut.
+It’s on the pricier side at $110 for only one burner, but its compact design, versatility, and overall good performance are why this stove made the list.

 The Best of the Rest